POSTECH-CVLab/PyTorch-StudioGAN/README.md

 ### ImageNet

-* Note: Experiments are still ongoing due to limited resources.
-Image generation experiment using BigGAN is in progress successfully, and when the experiment is completed, we will update the logger file and models' weights.
-After that, we plan to conduct ImageNet generation experiments in the order of SNGAN -> SAGAN -> ContraGAN.
+* Note: We plan to conduct ImageNet generation experiments in the order of SNGAN -> SAGAN -> ContraGAN.

 | Name | Res. | Batch size | IS(⭡) | FID(⭣) | F_1/8(⭡) | F_8(⭡) | Config | Log | Weights |
 |:-----------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------: